craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 ## History
 For much of the first century, "The Kingdom of Prosper" was an idea in a young hobgoblin's head.

-In the very beginning, people made homes and farms here, and quickly the [[Bandit Lords]] came.
-They ruled with force, and took over the small settlements that existed.
-They fought against the [[Blood-Hobgoblin Clan Pact]] and took land from the hobgoblins to make their own holdings larger.
+In the very beginning, people made homes and farms in the fertile lands that we would come to know as [[Arthur's Prairie]], and quickly the [[Bandit Lords]] would come.
+They ruled with fear and force, taking over the small settlements that existed and bending their developments to their whims.
+These 'Lords' fought against the communities in the [[Illburn Forest]] - who would come to form the [[Blood-Hobgoblin Clan Pact]] in response - and took land and wealth from their neighbors to make their own holdings larger.

 In [[Timeline|56AF]], [[Arthur Simonson]] united these lands in a civil war that many call the [[Unification]].
 It was a war against the [[Bandit Lords]] that had ruled this area.
 In the end, it was a great success for the people of Prosper.
 As each holding swore fealty to their new king, they were adorned a [[Noble Houses of Prosper|Noble House]] name.